-Dentists educated outside the United States and Canada who do not meet the above-criteria may be considered for licensure pursuant to NDAC 20-02-01-03.2, which allows applicants who hold degrees that are the equivalent of a DDS or DMD to be licensed.
+Dentists educated outside the United States and Canada who have not earned a DDS or DMD from a CODA-accredited program may be considered for licensure pursuant to NDAC 20-02-01-03.2.
+This rule allows applicants who hold degrees that are the equivalent of a DDS or DMD to be licensed.
 Determinations of equivalency are made by the Board, based on its review of the application and on an independent assessment carried out by a Board-approved assessment or accreditation institution.
+Indpendent assessments may take considerable time and resources.
 The applicant must bear all costs associated with their equivalency assessment.

 After reviewing the application and the results of the independent assessment, the Board may require the applicant to complete additional steps, including completion of additional education, passage of a national written examination, and passage of a clinical competency examination approved by the Board.
 The examination may include a periodontal component, posterior composite or amalgam restoration, a class three restorative procedure, an endodontic component, and a fixed prosthetic component.